The Best Restaurants In The East Village

 Our favorite spots in a neighborhood packed with great places to eat.

-Despite the fact that this is one of our longest neighborhood guides in existence, narrowing down a list of the best restaurants in the East Village still wasn’t easy.
-Extremely worthy candidates live on every block, like a BYOB Puerto Rican cafe that’s been around for decades, a Thai restaurant on 13th Street with a secret backyard, and a tasting menu experience that’s worth saving up for.
+Narrowing down a list of the best restaurants in the East Village isn't easy.
+Extremely worthy candidates live on every block, like a BYOB Puerto Rican cafe that’s been around for decades, a Thai restaurant on 13th Street with a secret backyard, and sushi speakeasy that feels like a house party.
 You almost can’t run out of amazing restaurants to try in the East Village, so consider this list a starting point for restaurants—both old and new—that you should prioritize.

 photo credit: Emily Schindler